-Online safety and ICT Acceptable Use Agreement for Parents/Carers Parent's/Carer's name: (PLEASE PRINT) Child's name: Year and Class: Child's name: Year and Class: As the parent/carer of the above child(ren), I graduces access to use the Internet, the Virtual Learning Efacilities at [Academy Name]. • • • • • • • • • • • • • • • • • • • • for Children.
-I also understand that my son/dau d in the online safety and ICT Acceptable Use Rules ghter may be informed, if the rules have to be copy of the online safety and ICT Acceptable Use site insert web address and that further advice I accept that ultimately the academy cannot be materials accessed through the Internet and mo academy will take every reasonable precaution from accessing inappropriate materials.
-These s secure access to email, employing appropriate to children. bbile technologies, but I understand that the to keep children safe and to prevent children I understand that the academy can check my ch visit.
-I also know that the academy may contact daughter's online safety or e-behaviour.
-I will support the academy by promoting safe us and will inform the academy if I have any conce se of the Internet and digital technology at home rns over my child's online safety.
-Parent's signature: Date:
+APPENDIX 2: Online safety and ICT Acceptable Use Agreement for Parents/Carers

+Parent's/Carer's name: (PLEASE PRINT) Child's name: Year and Class: Child's name: Year and Class: As the parent/carer of the above child(ren), I gra access to use the Internet, the Virtual Learning E facilities at Moorlands Primary Academy I know that my daughter or son has signed a formacademy's rules for responsible ICT use, outlined for Children.
+I also understand that my son/dauge changed during the year.
+I know that the latest of Policy and the Rules are available on the 's webs advice about safe use of the Internet can be found. d in the online safety and ICT Acceptable Use Rules whiter may be informed, if the rules have to be copy of the online safety and ICT Acceptable Use ite www.moorlands.dneat.org and that further I accept that ultimately the academy cannot be I materials accessed through the Internet and mo academy will take every reasonable precaution t from accessing inappropriate materials.
+These st secure access to email, employing appropriate to children. bile technologies, but I understand that the to keep children safe and to prevent children I understand that the academy can check my chi visit.
+I also know that the academy may contact daughter's online safety or e-behaviour. • I will support the academy by promoting safe us and will inform the academy if I have any concer Parent's signature: Date:

-APPENDIX 3 Use of Cloud Systems Permissions Form
+APPENDIX 3: Use of Cloud Systems Permissions Form